seasonal salads from the garden

 What to serve with a seasonal salad from the garden?

 These simple salads are a complete light meal on their own, but sometimes adding a little meat or bread can really round it out!
-I share a no-knead sourdough bread recipe in my free E-book as well as a perfect steak recipe for summer grilling.
 One of my personal favorite things to serve with a salad is a thin slice of warm focaccia, if you feel inspired to try making it in your kitchen (believe me, you CAN!) the recipe can be found in my post Simple Sourdough Focaccia.
 One last thing, never underestimate the deliciousness of a tasty focaccia "bun" for a melted ham and cheese sandwich to go with a seasonal salad.
 They are always besties.

 focaccia with kale salad